analohg/pleo_assessment/README.md

 For my model structure, I built  3 folders:

 - staging: This houses all the source data.
 I also create a sub-folder "billing_data" to group my sources appropriately.
 In this case, data from billing will go on billing_data.
-If I had data from marketing tools like google analytics, this will go under a new sub-folder like "marketing"
+If I had data from marketing tools like Google Analytics, this would go under a new sub-folder like "marketing"

 - Intermediate: This houses all my transformations.
-In this instance, I have created a model "int_invoice_amount_converted_to_eur" that converts the amout field from the invoice_item model into euros
+In this instance, I have created a model "int_invoice_amount_converted_to_eur" that converts the amount field from the invoice_item model into euros

-- Marts: marts is where all business conformed data models go to
+- Marts: Mart is where all business-conformed data models go to

 This folder can be scaled to a production environment.
-Just like in this simple structure, we have layers to stage source data, another layer for transformations (intermediate), and a final marts layer to host business conformed models
+Just like in this simple structure, we have layers to stage source data, another layer for transformations (intermediate), and a final marts layer to host business-conformed models

 ## Part 3 (Data Quality)